first direct Balance Transfers Credit Card review 2020

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you want to transfer balances from other accounts and save on interest with 0% for 27 months with this card, just click on the “Go to Site” button and you’ll be taken to a secure application form.
-This takes about 15 minutes to complete.
+If you want to transfer balances from other accounts and save on interest with 0% for 27 months with this card, complete first direct’s secure application form, which takes about 10-15 minutes.
 Before you apply, check that you meet the eligibility requirements and have the information and documents you’ll need so that you can make this process as easy as possible.